KlimekM/phase-0/week-1/my-website-1-reflection.md

-# 1.6 Your Websiter, Part 1 Reflection
+# 1.6 Your Website, Part 1 Reflection

 **Paste a link to your [USERNAME].github.io repository.** http://klimekm.github.io/